PINTO0309/onnx2tf/docs/fb_refactor8_improvements.md

 inventory remains 27/25, and the store remains exactly 128 calls, 128 unique IDs, and 128 owner expressions.
 No real-model conversion was repeated for this characterization.

+## Extract terminal Slice/Concat boundary StridedSlice cleanup

+`run_terminal_slice_concat_boundary_stridedslice_cleanup()` now owns the characterized boundary.
+It receives the existing `TerminalSliceConcatRecoveryContext`, runs the complete fourteen-child terminal Slice/Concat recovery first, then calls the existing boundary-input Transpose/StridedSlice/QDQ/Concat implementation with the exact model and `LayoutState` embedded in the context.
+It returns both complete raw results by identity.
+Runtime injection coverage fixes child order, context/model/layout identity, and result identity.

+The lowerer removes `_terminal_slice_concat_recovery_results` and records returned element `[1]` directly under the unchanged `cleanup.terminal.boundary_stridedslice_qdq_concat` phase ID.
+The terminal channel-slice Mul/Add bridge remains the immediate recorded predecessor and the Swish residual-Concat closure remains the immediate recorded successor.
+Both lowerer compatibility wrappers, the fourteen-child recovery owner, the boundary implementation, and the independent final-boundary terminal Slice/Concat route remain intact.

+The first fixed 9-file affected run was intentionally captured before stale structural assertions were updated and reported `336 passed / 11 failed`, with failures across 7 files.
+Every failure was an obsolete assignment, direct wrapper-call count, phase owner, neighboring-boundary, or Call/Subscript-count expectation caused by the ownership move; runtime identity, child schemas, and phase cardinality remained green.
+After owner-aware updates, focused `5`, fixed affected `347`, and standard `92 / 55 / 196 / 2 / 11` sequential tests pass.
+Ruff, bytecode compilation, and whitespace checks pass.

+The read-only AST audit reports 26 raw and 24 managed unconsumed lowerer results after excluding the two intentionally retained layout-pass-set-1 recovery-prefix observations.
+The removed target has zero stores, the new owner expression occurs once, and the phase store remains exactly 128 calls, 128 unique IDs, and 128 owner expressions.
+Public interfaces, artifacts, dependencies, and TensorFlow isolation are unchanged.
+No real-model conversion was repeated for this ownership-only extraction.